Yorubaname/yorubaname-website/README.md

 The embedded ElasticSearch module will by default create a "data" directory in the root directory where the application runs from and use this as the location to store data.
-This directory location can be configured to somewhere else by supplying the preferred directory through the `es.data.path` in the application.properties
+This directory location can be configured to somewhere else by supplying the preferred directory through the `es.data.path` in the application properties.

 ### Exploring the REST API